![]() |

 1. Moorland birds:

-The high moorlands provide nesting grounds for five bird species that are
+The high moorlands provide nesting grounds for five bird species that are worth looking out for.

-- The Red Grouse (Schots Sneeuwhoen) is the prime resident of the moors,
+(Schots Sneeuwhoen) is the prime resident of the moors, flying up suddenly when disturbed.

-- The Merlin (Smelleken) is the smallest British bird of prey.
-You might catch
+(Smelleken) is the smallest British bird of prey.
+You might catch a glimpse of it twisting and turning in flight.

-The other three: Curlew (Wulp), Lapwing (Kievit) and Golden Plover (Goudplevier) are waders, arriving on the moorland in the early part of the
+(Wulp), Lapwing (Kievit) and Golden Plover (Goudplevier) are waders, arriving on the moorland in the early part of the year.
+These are glorious birds with fluty calls and extravagant flight displays.

 Curlew and lapwing also occur around the margins of the Nationl Park.